 Few tech-heavy products can easily integrate into products habit already own

 Few products offer consist solutions, and their effectiveness is still need verification

 So many factors can lead to teenagers’ poor sleep, while the exsited solutions cannot give the answers.

 The Necessity of Tracking All-day Data

 2. STICK TO it?

 We distributed a survey on multiple online platforms to understand teenagers' psychology and cognition.
 The things they are willing to accept and the relationships they would like to build.
 We received 131 responses, among which 60 are valid.
 Finally, we got the conclusion that teenagers still want to show their personality when attracted by a new trend and they give their friends more trust than parents.
-Also we conducted research on how to build habit-forming product and found out gamification would be the most appropriate mechanism.
+Also, we conducted research on how to build a habit-forming product and found out gamification would be the most appropriate mechanism.
 So we decided to use rings to track whole-day data and build incentive systems among friends to motivate the formation of healthy sleep habits.

 Understand Teens' Behavior and Mindset